vigovlugt/LeagueOfItemsFrontend/content/faq.md

 The winning team often has more items, so that would inflate the winrates of the items that team built.
-This also means items which are built later in the game ([Guardian Angel](/items/3026), [Warmog's Armor](/items/3083)) have higher winrates, and mythics which are generally built first, lower winrates.
+This also means items which are built later in the game ([Guardian Angel](/items/3026), [Warmog's Armor](/items/3083)) have higher winrates, and items which are generally built first, lower winrates.
 Additionally, some items are only built when already winning, like [Mejai's Soulstealer](/items/3041).

 # How are pickrates of champions/items/runes calculated?